Ahmad Ali Saayein

-Ahmad Ali Saayein (1842 – 1937) was a Hindko sufi poet from Peshawar.
+Ahmad Ali Saayein (1842 – 1937) was a Sufi and a Hindko poet.
+He is regarded as a major literary figure of Hindko.
 He was a contemporary of the Urdu and Persian poet Muhammad Iqbal.

 Early life and education

-Born into a middle-class family in Peshawar, Mughal India, in 1842, Saayein never had an opportunity for any formal school education.
+Born into a middle-class family in Peshawar in 1842, Saayein never had an opportunity for any formal school education.
 Facing financial hardships, he spent part of his life in Rawalpindi where he was accommodated by a friend.

 Career

 Saayein used to recite his poetry orally and none of his works was published during his lifetime.
 He was illiterate but possibly familiar with the poetry of great Persian poets like Hafiz Sheerazi and Sheikh Saadi, as one can see their influences on his poetic themes.
 He participated in numerous poetry circles, including the renowned literary event "Bazm-e-Sukhan", which brought together poets, writers, and critics in the early 20th century Peshawar.
 Besides Peshawar city, he also had a fan following in the Pothohari region owing to his stay in Rawalpindi.
 His oral poetry was compiled in book form titled "Ganjeena Saayien" by the Gandhara Hindko Board in 2018.